Gold Mountain Updates Mineral Resource Estimate at the Elk Gold Property

 - The updated Resource Estimate represents a 24% increase of Measured and Indicated ounces and 65% increase of inferred ounces.

-- 37 new diamond drill holes were completed in the Siwash North Zone which incrementally expanded the vein models along strike and down dip and connected the Siwash North Zone with the Gold Creek Zone which was historically viewed as a satellite deposit.
+- 37 new diamond drill holes were completed in the Siwash North Zone which incrementally expanded the vein models along strike and down dip and connected the Siwash North Zone with the Gold Creek Zone, historically viewed as a satellite deposit.

 - This update to the mineral resources followed the Company's successful Phase 2 drill program that consisted of 13,900 metres of diamond drilling where all 47 holes hit mineralization.